-The retail price structure follows the Australian Energy Market Commission's (AEMC's) most recent Residential Electricity Price Trends56 report.
+The retail price structure follows the Australian Energy Market Commission's (AEMC's) most recent Residential Electricity Price Trends50 report.
 Of the components:

-- The wholesale price forecasts are based on an appropriate wholesale price forecast, either using AEMO's internal market modelling or analysis of published prices (such as electricity futures from ASX Energy) or from a reputable, external provider. - Network, environmental and retail components are based on the AEMC's reported components. - Additional estimated transmission development costs associated with AEMO's optimal development path, identified in the most recent ISP, may be added to ensure that consumer costs reflect the regulatory assets expected to be actioned by transmission network service providers.
+- The wholesale price forecasts are based on either AEMO's internal market modelling or utilise published prices (such as electricity futures from ASX Energy) or from a reputable, external provider. - Network components are based on regulated pricing proposals and determinations. - Additional estimated transmission development costs associated with AEMO's optimal development path, identified in the most recent ISP, may be added to ensure that consumer costs reflect the regulatory assets expected to be actioned by transmission network service providers.
+Distribution network costs are forecast to move in line with these transmission development costs. - Environmental charges are based on a combination of regulated pricing proposals, the Victorian Default Offer, the Default Market Offer and the AEMC Residential Electricity Price Trends environmental costs. - The retail component of the electricity price is based on the three-year trailing average of the proportion of the price that is driven by retail charges, as per analysis undertaken by the Australian Competition and Consumer Commission (ACCC).51

-The process of residential pricing modelling is summarised in Table 7.
+The process of AEMO's pricing modelling is summarised in Table 6.